8 keys to winning with web-to-app journeys

 The big app stores can take a month and a half to pay you.
 That’s tough, because even if you theoretically have the cash to continue aggressively growing your app, you actually don’t … until it hits your bank account.
 That can force you to stop and restart growth campaigns, killing momentum, until you’re big enough to cover new advertising costs with reserves. - Measureability

 Measurement is harder in mobile than it used to be.
 Sure, Unified Measurement on iOS makes it better, but without IDFAs it’s still tough to capture every detail.
-If you’re doing a web to landing page flow, you can get a huge amount of information, either via cookies or URL parameters.
+If you’re doing a web-to-landing page flow, you can get a huge amount of information, either via cookies or URL parameters.
 If you’re doing an ad-in-mobile-app to landing page flow, which is probably more common, you can still capture a lot of information via the link.
 That means creative, campaign, partner, CTA … you name it.
 And data, as marketers know, is power. - More control over marketing/onboarding flow

 The wonderful thing about custom product pages on the App Store or Google Play is that you can customize messaging to different cohorts.
 But yeah … it’s still an app store platform with plenty of restrictions that are beyond your control.
 On your landing page, you’re in charge.
 Web-to-app lets you tell a bigger story, consultant Marcus Burke recently told me.
 And you can do long-form, short-form, audience-aligned … whatever you want, and however you want.
 That’s power. - Experiments: marketers can play without distracting product